anhquancao/PaSCo/README.md

       ```
 > [!NOTE]
 > Note that **voxel ece = (ssc empty ece + ssc nonempty ece)/2** and **voxel nll = (ssc empty nll + ssc nonempty nll)/2**.
-> The inference time reported in the paper was measured on an A100 GPU.
-So it will be faster than on v100.
+> The inference time reported in the paper was measured on an A100 GPU so it is faster than on v100.

 ## 4.2.
 PaSCo w/ MIMO
 WORK IN PROGRESS